 To carry out such an imbuing is a particularly tricky task.
-It, as most supernatural affairs, tends to be dangerous.
+It tends to be dangerous, as most supernatural affairs are.
 You will need a few things beforehand.

 A release- This is a piece of paper with a written dismissal on it.
 To release a demon from an item, you destroy the release.

 The process for an enchantment summoning is a little different than usual.
 Begin with the usual sacred location, at the usual ungodly hour of the night.
 Create your salt circle and lay out the candles and other items.
 Place the item you want to imbue in the center of the circle.
 If you haven’t already, create your release.
 Write the words “go back to where you belong” on a piece of paper and keep it handy.

 Let me interject here to crush your dreams.
 You can’t control an imbuing –you don’t know what exactly your item will do.
 There are as many stories of cursed items as there are about lucky ones.
 But there is a glimmer of hope.
 There is a higher chance of a good enchantment if you are careful about your summoning.
 If you’re crazy enough to do this sort of thing, then you may as well do it right.

 With your setup complete, it’s time to begin.
 Focus on the item in your salt circle.
 Attempt to clear your mind of anything else.
 Call the demon into the circle, but this time don’t use the usual “I’m ready” method.
 The demons that can be used in an imbuing are of a particular sort.
 The sort you really do not want to meddle with.